jforget/raku-Hamilton2/doc/Hamilton.en.md

 still  flagged   as  not   fruitless  will   be  updated   by  filling `fruitless_reason` with  `'IDF →  NOR'` and  `fruitless` with  1.
 Same thing with `NOR → IDF`.

+And there is a fifth `update`  statement.
+Once all borders between big areas are processed, the  generation programme extends the `fruitless` values to the borders between small areas.

 Filling the `fruitless`  column requires that all  macro-paths and all regional paths are generated.
 Since the `gener1.raku` programme allows